These vegan zucchini brownies are rich and fudgy and topped with a chocolate fudge topping. You’ll never know there’s zucchini in them!

 The topping is made on the stovetop and isn’t like a regular frosting at all, more like a chocolate fudge sauce that hardens beautifully.

-You make it by melting some vegan butter in a saucepan and then adding sugar and soy milk and bringing it to a full rolling boil, then you remove it from the heat and stir in vegan chocolate until melted in, and then pour it all over the top of the (still warm) brownies.
+You make it by melting some vegan butter in a saucepan and then adding sugar and soy milk and bringing it to a full rolling boil, then you remove it from the heat and stir in vegan chocolate until melted in, and then pour it all over the top of the (still warm) brownies and leave it to set.

 Now that is just brownie perfection.
 Double chocolate deliciousness.